alx2009/K197Control/README.md

 ## Test setup

+Please note the disclaimer above.
+This section documents how the examples have been tested.
+Any other use is your own responsibility.

 The following picture shows the test setup with the pin configuration in the examples.
+If you change the pin definitions in the example you will need to connect accordingly.
+Note however that on Arduino Uno only pin 2 or 3 can be defined as INPUT_PIN.

 ![K197control_uno_composite](https://github.com/alx2009/K197Control/assets/100997527/5ead693a-ab44-4873-83b2-d300976670d0)